maxhoffmann/ocss/README.md

   - instead of changing properties of another component, you should add a modifier to it and apply those changes there
 - dashes
   - dashes are used by the compiler to create scopes via prefixes, use underscores instead
+- components starting with an underscore
+  - underscore prefix is used by the compiler to point out parent modifiers

 __forbids:__
 - `!important`